openl2m/openl2m/docs/installation/index.rst

 OpenL2M has some requirements:

-* Python 3.10 or greater (OpenL2M is developed and tested on Python 3.11)
+* Python 3.10 or 3.11 (OpenL2M is developed and tested on Python 3.11.
+  Note: Python 3.12 or greater are not supported at present!)
 * net-snmp v5.7 or greater, including net-snmp-devel
 * the Python "easysnmp" package v0.2.5 or greater.
 * a web server, with the WSGI capability.
 We use Nginx in all our documentation.